Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

 # TIVA-C CAN Module Cheat Sheet
-This Repo contains a description for How to use CAN ti-ware Library<br>
+This Repo contains a description of How to use the CAN ti-ware Library<br>
-Each Message ID of the module is independent of the other messaegs.
-One message can be Tx, the other Rx and another one Tx remote.
-It's really flexiple.<br><br>
+Each Message ID of the module is independent of the other messages.
+One message can be Tx, the other Rx, and another one Tx remote.
+It's flexible.<br><br>
 ![CAN 1](https://github.com/Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/assets/63866803/b5f38140-e160-45c9-b4b4-07ad5e999357)<br>
 ## Let's discuss the ti-ware CAN driver.<br>
 ### Modes :
-#### Each CAN module contains 32 message object.
+#### Each CAN module contains 32 message objects.
 Each message object will only act as one of the below modes.<br>

 > MSG_OBJ_TYPE_TX.
 >> Initialize the Message object as transmitting a data message.